Emotional selection (evolution)

 Emotional selection is a form of evolutionary selection where decisions are made based primarily on emotional factors.

 The German philosopher Ferdinand Fellmann proposed in 2009 emotional selection as a third form of evolutionary selection besides natural and sexual selection.
+He argued that neither mechanism is sufficient to account for the emergence of human personality or the sense of self.
 Loving, monogamous pair-bonding seems to be the favored field where sexual selection is being transformed in emotional selection specific for human courtship and mating.

+Overview

 The concept of emotional selection fits the recent trend of evolutionary psychology which suggests that individual differences are more than the raw material upon which natural selection operates as a homogenizing force.
 Instead, personality and individual differences are created by "psychosocial selection" in the more intense forms of pair-bonding in primate sociality.
 Pair-bonds are based on detecting and supporting emotional complexity in partners with whom we maintain long-term intimate intercourse.

+Humans are notable among primates in forming emotionally complex pair-bonds; Chimpanzees and Bonobos (the closest living relatives of humans) do not form strong social bonds with reproductive partners, but it is more common with non-relatives.
+Human pair bonds are often characterised by attachment, trust, euphoria, and sustained commitment, and have been linked to greater life expectancy and better health outcomes.
+Long-term monogamy across species has also been linked to larger brain size, supporting the hypothesis that the management of complex interpersonal relationships was a significant selection pressure in human cognitive evolution.

+Background

+Darwin proposed two mechanisms to explain how human behaviour and psychology evolved: natural selection and sexual selection.
+Natural selection favours traits that enhance survival and produce species-specific adaptations, but it does not account for the degree of individual variation in personality observed within human populations.
+Sexual selection, which operates through mate choice and intrasexual competition, provides a partial explanation for individual differences.
+The latter was an attempt to explain phenomena that natural selection could not, such as the degree of morphological and behavioural differences between males and females.

+While these frameworks explain many aspects of human biology and behaviour, they have been argued to have limitations in accounting for the extent of variation in human personality and the capacity for sustained emotional attachment.
+Emotional selection has been proposed to address these gaps.
+According to Fellmann, emotional traits, such as empathy, attachment, and responsiveness, may have been subject to selection, as individuals who formed stronger and more stable bonds were more likely to reproduce successfully.